mangomkt/gravity-form-site-gate/README.md

-# gravity-form-site-gate
+# Gravity Form Site Gate

-use gravity forms to gate a site unless form has been filled out.
+use gravity forms to gate a site.
+Locks the site unless form has been filled out.